 Time to Hire

-- Time to Hire refers to the time elapsed from the time a vacancy is approved (headcount) until the employment contract is signed.
+- Time to hire refers to the time that has elapsed from the time a vacancy is approved (headcount) until the employment contract is signed.

 -